bkanuka/blog/_posts/2013-12-03-merge-images-letter-pdf.md

 ---
 layout: post
-title: img2pdf: Merge and resize images into a PDF
+title: "img2pdf: Merge and resize images into a PDF"
 description: "Using LaTeX to merge images into a PDF"
 modified: 2014-04-15
 category: articles